ros2/ros2_documentation/source/Installation/_Install-Types.rst

 However, you need root access in order to install Debian packages.
 If you don't have root access, the "fat" archive is the next best choice.

-OS X and Windows users who choose to install from binary packages only have the "fat" archive option (Debian packages are exclusive to Ubuntu/Debian).
+macOS and Windows users who choose to install from binary packages only have the "fat" archive option (Debian packages are exclusive to Ubuntu/Debian).

 **Building from source** is meant for developers looking to alter or explicitly omit parts of ROS 2's base.